-On January 4, 2023, GT Biopharma received gross proceeds of \$6.5 million, before deducting placement agent fees and other offering expenses of \$232 in relation to a purchase agreement (the "Purchase Agreement") signed on December 30, 2022, between the Company and an institutional investor (the "Purchaser") for the issuance and sale, in a registered direct offering (the "Offering"), of 3,600,000 shares of the Company's common stock, par value \$0.001 per share (the "Shares"), pre-funded warrants to purchase up to 2,900,000 shares of the Company's common stock (the "Common Warrants") and placement agent warrants to purchase up to 390,000 of the Company's common stock (the "Placement Agents Warrants").
-The Common Warrants have an exercise price equal to \$1.00, will be exercisable commencing six months following issuance, and will have a term of exercise data any time after their original issuance until such Pre-Funded Warrants are exercised in full.
-The Placement Agents Warrants have an exercise price equal to \$1.25, will be exercisable commencing six months following issuance, and will have a term of exercise equal to five years following the initial exercise price equal to \$1.25, will be exercisable commencing six months following issuance, and will have a term of exercise equal to five years following the initial exercise price equal to \$1.25, will be exercisable commencing six months following issuance, and will have a term of exercise equal to five years following the initial exercise date.
-The Shares and Common Warrants were sold at an offering price of \$1.00 per Share and accompanying Common Warrant and the Pre-Funded Warrants and Common Warrants were sold at an offering price of \$0.9999 per Pre-Funded Warrant and accompanying Common Warrant.
+On January 4, 2023, GT Biopharma received gross proceeds of \$6.5 million, before deducting placement agent fees and other offering expenses of \$232 in relation to a purchase agreement (the "Purchase Agreement") signed on December 30, 2022, between the Company and an institutional investor (the "Purchaser") for the issuance and sale, in a registered direct offering (the "Offering"), of 3,600,000 shares of the Company's common stock, par value \$0.001 per share (the "Shares"), pre-funded warrants to purchase up to 2,900,000 shares of the Company's common stock (the "Pre-Funded Warrants"), warrants to purchase up to an aggregate of 6,500,000 shares of the Company's common stock (the "Common Warrants") and placement agent warrants to purchase up to 390,000 of the Company's common stock (the "Placement Agents Warrants").
+The Common Warrants have an exercise price equal to \$1.00, will be exercisable commencing six months following issuance, and will have a term of exercise date.
+The Pre-Funded Warrants have an exercise price of \$0.0001 per Share, are immediately exercisable and can be exercisable commencing six months following issuance, and will have a term of exercise equal to five years following the initial exercise date.
+The Pre-Funded Warrants are exercise equal to five years following the initial exercise date.
+The Shares and Common Warrants were sold at an offering price of \$0.9999 per Pre-Funded Warrant and the Pre-Funded Warrants and Common Warrants were sold at an offering price of \$0.9999 per Pre-Funded Warrant and accompanying Common Warrant.